Become a Volunteer Puppy Raiser

 - As a volunteer puppy raiser, you must agree to the following:

-- Provide a safe environment for a puppy who will be the only dog under 1-year old in the house
+- Provide a safe environment for a puppy who will be the only dog under 12 months old in the house.

-- Work closely with Canine Companions monitoring the puppy’s progress and submit monthly reports
+- Work closely with Canine Companions to monitor the puppy’s progress and submit monthly reports

-- Provide a kennel or crate for sleeping indoors
+- Acquire and utilize a kennel or crate for sleeping indoors.

-- Provide the puppy with age-appropriate socialization opportunities such as public outings and medical appointments
+- Provide the puppy with age-appropriate socialization opportunities, such as public outings and veterinary appointments.

-- Keep the puppy on a leash at all times unless in a securely fenced area
+- Keep the puppy on a leash at all times, unless supervised in a securely fenced area.

 Volunteer Puppy Raiser FAQs

-Canine Companions for Independence® has been providing assistance dogs to people with disabilities since 1975.
-You can help us unite people with trained assistance dogs in a powerful program that leads to greater independence.
-Every assistance dog starts as a puppy that needs a loving home.
+Canine Companions has been providing service dogs to people with disabilities since 1975.
+You can help us unite people with trained service dogs in a powerful program that leads to greater independence.
+Every service dog starts as a puppy that needs a loving home.
 You can raise a dog and change a life.
-Volunteer puppy raising is an incredible way to help children and adults with disabilities live more independent lives.
+Volunteer puppy raising is an incredible way to help adults, children and veterans with disabilities as well as professionals working in a health care, visitation, criminal justice or education settings live more independent lives.

 Prison Puppy Raising Program